viniciuspatzer/dtmoney/.github/README.md

 ## About

-A simple and beautiful personal finance manager to track incomes and expenses.
+A simple and beautiful budget manager to track incomes and expenses.

 ## Features